Mwewacs/Student-Management-system/README.md

 5. YAGNI (You Ain’t Gonna Need It)
 -Focused on core functionalities without overcomplicating the design.
 Added only necessary features for managing students.

-Running the System
+Running the System Prerequisites

-Prerequisites
--Python 3.x installed on your machine.
+-Install Python on your machine (pc computer).

 Steps to Run
-Clone the Repository
+-Clone the Repository
 git clone https://github.com/mwewacs/student-management-system.git
 cd student-management-system

 Run the System
 Execute the following command to start the system:

-python student_management_system.py
+-python student_management_system.py

 Interacting with the System
 You will be presented with a menu to:

 Add a student